lagooneration/email-extractor/README.md

-# Email Scraper for Medical Colleges & Universities
+# Email Scraper for Organizations

 ## Why This Works Well